-Without bees, we wouldn’t be capable of experience espresso, apples, and among the different fruit, vegetables, seeds, nuts, and oils they pollinate.
-There are 275 species of wild bee within the UK by myself, and more than 20,000 global: assist protect them by buying fruit and veg from farms that don’t spray their plants with insecticides, and wherever possible, buy your honey from small apiaries (big bee populations push out wild pollinators).
-And, of the path, don’t waste honey if it crystallizes.
+Without bees, we wouldn’t be capable of experiencing espresso, apples, and the different fruit, vegetables, seeds, nuts, and oils they pollinate.
+There are 275 species of wild bees within the UK by myself and more than 20,000 globally: assist protect them by buying fruit and veg from farms that don’t spray their plants with insecticides, and wherever possible, buy your honey from small apiaries (big bee populations push out wild pollinators).
+And, of the path, don’t waste love if it crystallizes.

-Honey crystallizes with age, turning into granular as the glucose molecules break free the water.
-This can take everywhere from hours to two years and is frequently idea to be a signal of poor quality or adulteration.
-In fact, quite the other is authentic: if honey does no longer begin to granulate after a long time and stays clear, it’s a demonstration of dilution or components.
-Crystals are sincerely a signal of great.
+Honey crystallizes with age, becoming granular as the glucose molecules break free from the water.
+This can take hours to two years and is frequently considered a signal of poor quality or adulteration.
+Quite the other is authentic: if honey no longer begins to granulate after a long time and stays clear, it demonstrates dilution or components.
+Crystals are sincerely a signal of greatness.

-Crystallized honey will happily soften on for your toast or over your porridge and is perfect for sweetening tea or cooking, sweeten sauces, glaze greens, or as the main component on this honey cake.
+Crystallized honey will happily soften on your toast or over your porridge and is perfect for sweetening tea or cooking, sweetening sauces, glazing greens, or as the main component of this honey cake.

 Crystallized honey cake